 Initially, research will be performed simultaneously in all three areas of activity with the intention to integrate them into the development of novel implant technologies with therapeutic capabilities.
 A strong emphasis is placed on future clinical translation of these technologies as well as on the transfer of technologies from research to prototypes and, ultimately, on to clinical products.

-Work Package Leader: Professor Kostas Kostarelos, The University of Manchester, United Kingdom
+Work Package Leader: Kostas Kostarelos, The University of Manchester, United Kingdom

-Work Package Deputy: Professor Jose Garrido, ICN2 Catalan Institute of Nanoscience and Nanotechnology, Spain
+Work Package Deputy: Jose Garrido, ICN2 Catalan Institute of Nanoscience and Nanotechnology, Spain